 The jacket also has a welted breast pocket, jetted hip pockets, a ventless back, and padded shoulders with roped sleeveheads.
 All in all, very befitting for a flashy ’80s terrorist’s power suit.

 Much less is seen of the trousers, especially as Hans spends so much time behind a desk once he has taken control.
 They have side pockets and plain-hemmed bottoms with a full break.
 He wears them with a black leather belt with a gold single-prong buckle.

 Hans wears a pale blue poplin dress shirt.
 The collar is slim with moderate spread, and the rounded cuffs close with a button.
 The front has a placket and a pointed-bottom pocket over the left breast.

-Just because he’s killing and stealing on Christmas Eve doesn’t mean Hans Gruber isn’t one to inject some holiday fun into his attire!
+Just because he’s killing and stealing on Christmas Eve doesn’t mean Hans Gruber isn’t one to inject some holiday festivity into his attire!
 Hans wears a maroon silk necktie, tied in a four-in-hand knot.

 Unlike his nemesis, Hans manages to keep his feet covered throughout the evening.
 He wears a pair of black leather cap-toe derby shoes and black dress socks.